 - Infections—May decrease your body's ability to fight infections.

-A nurse or other trained health professional will give you or your child blinatumomab in a hospital or cancer treatment center. blinatumomab is given through a needle placed in one of your veins.
+A nurse or other trained health professional will give you or your child blinatumomab in a medical facility.
+It is given through a needle placed into one of your veins.

 It is very important that your doctor check your or your child's progress at regular visits to make sure blinatumomab is working properly.
-Blood tests may be needed to check for unwanted effects.
+Blood tests are needed to check for unwanted effects.

-blinatumomab may cause cytokine release syndrome (CRS) and infusion reactions.
-This may be life-threatening and requires immediate attention.
+Blinatumomab may cause cytokine release syndrome (CRS) and infusion reactions.
+These may be life-threatening and require immediate attention.
 Tell your doctor right away if you or your child have any of the following symptoms: a fever, chills, headache, nausea, lightheadedness, dizziness, fainting, skin rash, trouble breathing, or tiredness or weakness.

 Check with your doctor right away if you or your child have seizures, loss of balance, loss of consciousness, confusion, disorientation, difficulty with speaking, or slurred speech.

-blinatumomab can temporarily lower the number of white blood cells in your blood, which increases the chance of getting an infection.
+Blinatumomab can temporarily lower the number of white blood cells in your blood, which increases your chance of getting an infection.
 If you can, avoid people with infections.
 Check with your doctor immediately if you think you or your child are getting an infection or if you have a fever or chills, cough or hoarseness, lower back or side pain, or painful or difficult urination.

-blinatumomab may cause a serious type of reaction called tumor lysis syndrome.
+Blinatumomab may cause a serious reaction, called tumor lysis syndrome (TLS).
 Your doctor may give you a medicine to help prevent this.
-Call your doctor right away if you or your child have a decrease or change in urine amount, joint pain, stiffness, or swelling, lower back, side, or stomach pain, a rapid weight gain, swelling of the feet or lower legs, or unusual tiredness or weakness.
+Call your doctor right away if you or your child have a change in how much or how often you urinate, muscle or joint pain, rapid weight gain, swelling of the feet or lower legs, or unusual tiredness or weakness.